Transfer your data to your new MacBook Pro

 Move from a PC to a Mac.
 If you’re new to Mac and want to transfer from a Windows computer, see Transfer info from a PC to Mac in the macOS User Guide and the Apple Support article Move your data from a Windows PC to your Mac.

 Transfer wirelessly.
 To transfer the data when you first set up your MacBook Pro, use Setup Assistant.
 To transfer data later, use Migration Assistant.
 Open a Finder window, go to Applications, open Utilities, then double-click Migration Assistant to do a wireless migration.
 Follow the onscreen instructions.

 Tip: To transfer the information wirelessly from your old computer to your MacBook Pro, make sure both computers are connected to the same network.
 Keep both computers near each other throughout the migration process.

 If you used Time Machine to back up your files from another Mac to a storage device (such as an external disk), you can copy the files from the device to your MacBook Pro.
 See Back up and restore your Mac.

 Copy files from a USB storage device.
-Connect the storage device to your MacBook Pro using a USB-C to USB Adapter (see MacBook Pro Accessories).
-Then drag files from your storage device to your MacBook Pro.
+Connect the storage device to your MacBook Pro using a USB-C to USB Adapter (see MacBook Pro accessories).
+Then drag files from the storage device to your MacBook Pro.